genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 </figure>

-* Click **Next.** This will open a window where you can select a file containing experimental data from your local computer or a cloud-based storage system (such as AWS)
+* Click **Next.** This will open a window where you can select a file containing experimental data from your local computer or a from an external storage system (such as AWS)

 <figure markdown="span">
 ![Upload Data](quick-start-images/select-data-file.png)
 <figcaption>Select the source for the experimental data.
-Experimental data can be imported from your local computer or a cloud-based storage system (such as AWS)</figcaption>
+Experimental data can be imported from your local computer or from external storage systems</figcaption>
 </figure>

 ### Linking Data